Sullla's AI Survivor Season Three Alternate Histories

 Overall Score: 65

-Louis was the deserving winner of this set.
-He was the only member of the Big Three still capable of winning if things went sideways, if only because of his culture ticking-time bomb.
-Secondly, he was the most well-rounded of the Big Three, excelling at the landgrab stage, maintaining military supremacy, and keeping up in tech; Kublai and Hannibal were less consistent in these aspects.
-Louis did have a lot going for him here: as I had mentioned, he had the best land and the weakest neighbor.
-In many games, Louis’ victory was all but assured by Turn 100, as he would expand to a double-digit city count, pump out tons of culture to squeeze his competition, make the Roman lands fine additions to his own, and become the primary executor of dogpiles.
+The major reason why Louis was clearly the top leader in this setup was because he was the only leader capable of still winning if things went sideways for him, as he always had the cultural ticking-time bomb to lean on.
+He was the most well-rounded of the Big Three, excelling at all phases of the game (expansion, military, economy); Kublai (economy) and Hannibal (expansion) were less consistent.
+As I had mentioned, Louis benefitted from having both the best land and the weakest neighbor.
+In many games his victory was already assured by Turn 100, having expanded to a double-digit city count while pumping out oodles of culture to squeeze his rivals.
 It spoke volumes that his most dominant showings were not his Cultural finishes, but actually his three pre-T300 Domination wins.
-He had many pathways to victory: run over Caesar and snowball, run over Hannibal early, sit back and allow everyone else to fight while he cultured or teched away, or build up and run over one of his neighbors at a later stage of the game.
+He had many pathways to victory: run over either Hannibal or Caesar and snowball, sit back and allow everyone else to fight while he cultured or teched away, build up and run over one of his neighbors at a later stage of the game, or even turtle up with his tail tucked in yet still pull a Cultural rabbit out of his hat.

 The biggest roadblock for Louis was his Southern neighbor, Kublai Khan.
-Every single game in which Louis faltered had one thing in common: the French found themselves mired in conflict with the Mongolians, whose single-minded dedication towards everything military made them formidable foes.
-Louis’ inability to deal with the Mongolian threat led to multiple poor showings, including three First To Die performances.
+Every single game in which Louis failed to advance had one thing in common: the French were unable to effectively handle the Mongolian threat, either getting bogged down or getting run over early.
 The Sun King did run over Kublai multiple times, but this almost always came when he was technologically advanced enough to do so.
 Louis was lucky that despite his central position, he only had to deal with one dangerous neighbor – as the livestream showed, a stronger Caesar would not have been good news for the French.
 This set demonstrated what many already know about Louis: he is a quintessential boom-or-bust leader who can be his own worst enemy at times.
 At least he redeemed himself after his disappointing Opening Round Alternate Histories.
-For those who have not watched later seasons yet, I would keep Louis in the back of your mind – he is as capable as anybody at AI Survivor, warts and all.
+Despite his warts, Louis clearly established himself as a leader to always watch in these games.

 Best Performance: His shockingly strong Game 10 victory easily takes the cake here.